farisazny/Vending_Machine/README.md

 2. **cust_Order(user, drink, notes_in_wallet)**:
    - Checks if the requested drink is available in the vending machine.
    - Checks if the user has enough funds to purchase the drink.
-   - Calculates the total balance after the purchase and returns any change.
+   - Calculates the total balance after the purchase and the denominations of change.

 ## Sample simulation
  <img src="/Screenshot.jpg" alt="Screenshot - Vending Machine Records">